themarquisdesheric/amber-health/src/pages/articles/2020-02-10-causes-of-endometriosis.md

 <h3>Meyer’s Theory of Metaplasia</h3>

 <a href="https://www.endometriosis-uk.org/sites/default/files/files/Information/Understanding-endometriosis.pdf" target="_blank" rel="noopener noreferrer">Meyer’s Theory</a> suggests that metaplasia, or the abnormal change in the nature of a tissue, may explain endometriosis.
 Metaplasia commonly occurs as a response to inflammation.
-The process allows for cells to alter themselves to adapt better to their environment.
-This may explain the appearance of endometriosis on the lungs and skin and in women with no womb.
+The process allows for cells to alter themselves to better adapt to their environment.
+This may explain the appearance of endometriosis on the lungs and skin and in patients with no womb.
 While this theory seems logical, it has been difficult to support <a href="https://www.ncbi.nlm.nih.gov/books/NBK278996/" target="_blank" rel="noopener noreferrer">scientifically</a>.

 <h3>Theory of Mulleriosis & Embryonic Origin</h3>

 According to the theory of Mulleriosis, the development of the uterus is thought to play a key role in the cause of endometriosis.
-Homeobox genes or HOX genes play a fundamental role in the shaping of the organism during embryonic development. <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4691806/" target="_blank" rel="noopener noreferrer">HOX gene mutations</a> and alterations to the normal HOX gene expression patterns cause developmental abnormalities in the reproductive tract. <a href="https://www.ncbi.nlm.nih.gov/pubmed/10325287" target="_blank" rel="noopener noreferrer">Studies</a> have shown abnormal HOX gene expression in patients with endometriosis.
+Homeobox genes, or HOX genes, play a fundamental role in the shaping of the organism during embryonic development. <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4691806/" target="_blank" rel="noopener noreferrer">HOX gene mutations</a> cause alterations to the normal gene expression patterns which leads to developmental abnormalities in the reproductive tract. <a href="https://www.ncbi.nlm.nih.gov/pubmed/10325287" target="_blank" rel="noopener noreferrer">Studies</a> have shown abnormal HOX gene expression in patients with endometriosis.
 This dysfunctional expression may result in abnormal cell behavior that causes the disease later on.
 Dr. David Redwine, a leading endometriosis researcher and excision specialist, suggested an <a href="http://endopaedia.info/origin37.html" target="_blank" rel="noopener noreferrer">embryologic origin</a> some 30 years ago due to the presence of endometriosis in fetuses.

 <blockquote class="blockquote">The theory of mulleriosis proposes that the cause of endometriosis lies in developmental abnormalities in the female reproductive system.
 It proposes that endometriosis occurs due to abnormal differentiation or migration of any component of the mullerian duct system.
 This system is a channel in the early embryo that goes on to develop into the fallopian tubes, uterus, and cervix.